 Complications of Cataract Surgery

-While cataract surgery is usually very successful.
-There can be both medical and surgical complications from cataract surgery.
-We do not perform primary cataract surgery, but it is often the job of a retina specialist to help remedy complications when they do occur.
+While cataract surgery is usually very successful, there can be both medical and surgical complications.
+While we do not commonly perform primary cataract surgery, the retina specialist’s most important role is to help remedy the various complications of cataract surgery when they occur.